 - It most commonly affects the trunk.

-- The oral mucosa are not involved.
+- The oral mucosa is not involved.

 Non-thiol drugs most commonly cause pemphigus vulgaris.